 The results of this study suggest that cultural theories complement the explanations provided by economic and sociological theories on why women who live in traditional-patriarchal societies pay greater employment penalties than those living in modern-liberal societies.

-Future studies of occupational penalties in Israel should use longitudinal data to examine causality between individual characteristics and penalties paid.
+Future studies of employment penalties in Israel should use longitudinal data to examine causality between individual characteristics and penalties paid.
 In addition, using micro-level data that directly measures attitudes (e.g. emancipative values) can provide a clearer picture of the role that culture and preference play in determining penalties.
 These findings imply that there is a need to raise awareness about the importance of sensitivity when dealing with traditional populations that are in the process of integrating into the modern European labor force, especially in light of increasing migration to European countries.

 Moreover, this study highlights the benefits offered by teaching professions that allow women to effectively combine work and family with minimal penalties.
 We encourage policymakers to contribute to closing the gender gap in the work force by applying the family-related benefits characteristic of teaching professions to other (more prestigious) occupations, especially for women with preschool-aged children.
 Doing so could encourage young women living in both traditional and modern societies to choose more prestigious professions (for example: STEM = Science, Technology, Engineering, and Mathematics professions).
 Such professions will become more attractive when women know that they will receive government support to help them combine their prestigious professions with marriage and family expansion.